'A Consumer of Catholic Education'

 Our fourth is: We have a number of schools and departments that have been here a long time and have developed a real capacity, so there is an intellectual strength to the university that’s important in a university that wants to be the leader in Catholic higher education.

 One opportunity we have for growth is the way we can best integrate undergraduate education into the work that we do.
 We were founded as a graduate school to provide “higher” education, mostly to priests who had been to college.
 That’s what we did for the first 17 years of our existence.
 We added undergraduates at the beginning of the 20th century, partly as a matter of financial necessity.
 You’ll still hear among some of our alumni and faculty that the most important work of the university is the training of graduate students.
 That is no less important than it ever was.
 But the education that we provide to undergraduates has become much more important in what we do, and we need to get everyone thinking on the same page.
+The lives of undergraduates are quite different than those of graduate students.
+They live here.
+We need to take a much more sympathetic view of undergraduate student life here.

 How does Catholicism inform the teaching in the various disciplines at CUA?